Solo Traveller Tips: 40 Tips For When You Travel Alone

 - Another way to meet people when you travel is through meetups.
 While I am not a couch surfer myself, I did go to a couple of Couchsurfing meetups while I was travelling.
 I was travelling alone in Barcelona and went to a meetup and met a nice group of people who I ended up exploring the city with.
 You can try Couchsurfer.com or even Meetup.com.
 If you’re a blogger, check to see if there’s a local Travel Massive (travel industry networking events) happening.

 - Ask your friends if they have any friends or contacts in the cities you are travelling to.
 I am lucky to have a wide network of friends and have been able to get local tour guides or hosts in other cities.
 If those friends of friends can’t meet up or host, at least ask for recommendations of things to do or places to eat.
 When I was in Wellington, New Zealand my friend Helen had one of her guy friends meet me for a beer.
 He recommended that I hike up Mount Victoria and visit Te Papa Museum which was excellent advice.
-My friend Sam introduced me to her friend Jo in Sydney who came through with a couch when all the hotels and hostels were booked during Mardi Gras (check for dates of local holidays, events, festivals, etc.).
-Later that year I stayed with Jo when she moved to Paris.
-Since then I have met up with Jo in New York, Los Angeles, and Portland.
+My friend Samantha introduced me to her friend Joanne in Sydney who came through with a couch when all the hotels and hostels were booked during Mardi Gras (check for dates of local holidays, events, festivals, etc.).
+Later that year I stayed with Joanne when she moved to Paris.
+Since then I have met up with Joanne in New York, Los Angeles, and Portland.

 - Dining solo can be a really nerve-wracking experience for some people.
 I felt awkward in the beginning but now I’m used to eating alone and don’t mind it at all.
 I enjoy eating alone at popular restaurants because you can often get seated quicker than if you’re dining with a group.
-The best thing to do is find a restaurant or eateries that have bars or counter service.
+The best thing to do is to find a restaurant or eateries that have bars or counter service.
 I used to bring a novel but now I just bring my smartphone to keep me busy while I’m waiting for food, etc. Or I chat with the bartender or person seated beside me.

 - If you don’t like the idea of eating alone in a restaurant, go grab food to go and find a park that has benches.